 So, in 2012, she founded Motion Therapy, which enabled her to bring physical therapy, injury prevention, and wellness services to athletes, small business owners, and entrepreneurs in their everyday environments.
 In addition to working 1:1 with clients, Heidi has also created on-site injury prevention and wellness programs for large corporations as well as small businesses.

 When I was fresh out of college, I landed a prestigious job working for General Electric’s (GE) financial management program.

 It was exciting and scoring such a highly esteemed gig took a ton of focus, hard work, and persistence.
 However, the job itself was an enormous responsibility and somewhat intimidating in that regard.
-So to cope some of the nerves I had around this, I called upon a saying my dad had taught me and that I’d applied to other challenges over the years: Good, Better, Best.
+So to cope with some of the nerves I had around this, I called upon a saying my dad had taught me and that I’d applied to other challenges over the years: Good, Better, Best.
 Never let them rest until good is better…and better is your best.
 I felt that if I worked hard enough I could accomplish most anything and that’s the very mindset and work ethic I used when charging into this new career.

 However, I quickly lost the “skip” in my morning step.